Google-Search-MCP-Server

 1. google_search

-Search Google and return relevant results.
+Search Google and return relevant results from the web.

 {